 According to EAB, researchers believe that 40% of black students switch out of STEM majors before earning a degree, suggesting those that come from low-income families are not given the proper resources needed to see STEM programs through to completion (EAB, 2019).

-Outerspace Learning Labs gives students the ability to connect globally engaging with interactive activities focused on STEAM (Science.
-Technology.
-Engineering.
-Arts.
-Mathematics) from an award-winning team of global educators, artists and partners from Guerilla Arts Ink and the Swaliga Foundation, who was recently recognized by the Global Forum on Education and Learning (GFEL) USA 2021.
+OuterSpace Learning Labs gives students the ability to connect globally engaging with interactive activities focused on STEAM (Science Technology Engineering Arts and Mathematics) from an award-winning team of global educators, artists and partners from Guerilla Arts Ink and The Swaliga Foundation, who were recently recognized by the Global Forum on Education and Learning (GFEL) USA 2021.

 “The programming is designed to pass on transferable skills to the next generation of learners through a hands-on, project-based approach,” stated Gabriel “Asheru” Benn, Co-Founder and CEO of Guerilla Arts Ink.
 “We realized creating a customized COVID-conscious environment would maximize learning and engagement, with ongoing workshops, demonstrations, family events, and more.”

 Starting in 2023 the first OuterSpace Labs installation will provide:

 - Twice a week arts and cultural workshops for grades K-12

 - Skill building workshops and workforce development options for teens and young adults in the areas of digital media design, music and video production, visual arts, event planning, professional electrician, lineman and creative writing